Women-in-AI/code-of-conduct/code-of-conduct.md

 ### Reporting Issues

-If you experience or witness unacceptable behavior—or have any other concerns—please report it by contacting us via our Community Manager (trustedanalytics [at] gmail [dot] com).
+If you experience or witness unacceptable behavior—or have any other concerns—please report it by contacting Amara Keller via (amara [dot] keller [at] intel [dot] com).
 All reports will be handled with discretion.
 In your report please include:
 * Your contact information.
 * Names (real, nicknames, or pseudonyms) of any individuals involved.
 If there are additional witnesses, please include them as well.
 * Your account of what occurred, and if you believe the incident is ongoing.
 If there is a publicly available record (e.g. Jive discussion thread), please include a link.